How to Set Up OpenClaw in 2026 Without Getting Banned

 Hardening 1: Fix the Canvas Host Network Binding

 OpenClaw's Canvas Host component (which provides the browser interface) defaults to binding 0.0.0.0 — meaning any device on your local network can reach your OpenClaw interface.
-This is a confirmed bug tracked as GitHub Issue #5263, still open as of this writing.
+This is tracked as GitHub Issue #5263, which was closed by a maintainer as "not planned" — but the default behavior remains unchanged, so you still need to fix it manually.

 {